Tomatillo Taco Soup with Green Chile

-Salsa verde taco soup made with fresh tomatillos, green chile, brown rice, and ground beef.
-This is a small-batch recipe for two that you can make on the stovetop or in an Instant Pot.
-It’s garnished just like tacos with a dollop of sour cream and a quick and easy guacamole.
+Taco soup made with fresh tomatillos, green chile, brown rice, and ground beef.
+You can make This small-batch soup recipe on the stovetop or in an Instant Pot.
+I like to garnish it like tacos with a dollop of sour cream and guacamole.

 How to Make Salsa Verde Taco Soup

-two bowls of salsa verde taco soup garnished with sour cream and guacamole
+a bowl of taco soup garnished with sour cream and guacamole.

 Print